 - Put the potato mixture in the large bowl, add the egg, and stir well.
 Add the flour mixture and stir it very well.

-- Bake until the bottoms are deeply golden, 15 to 20 minutes, then turn the pancakes over and bake for 10 more minutes.
+- Once the oven temperature has reached 425 degrees, bake until the bottoms are deeply golden, 15 to 20 minutes, then turn the pancakes over and bake for 10 more minutes.
 Serve the latkes with applesauce and yogurt.